-See Integrate with Oracle Engagement Cloud to integrate with Oracle Engagement Cloud.
+See Integrate with Oracle CX Sales to integrate with Oracle CX Sales.

 Using our CSV Importer Tool, you can pull lists of companies directly from your CRM and upload them into Oracle DataFox as Lists.

-From there you'll be able to leverage the Other Lists filter to track companies across different Lists.
-Here's how it's done:
+You can then use the Other Lists filter to track companies across different Lists.
+Here's how it's done.

 Find the Other Lists Filter

 Within a Company Search or List, select Add a Filter and click the Other Lists drop down.

 The Other Lists filter has settings, Include Companies and Exclude Companies:

-Include Companies in a specific list: Best used when looking to isolate companies from a specific List (or Lists):
+Include Companies in a specific list.
+Best used when looking to isolate companies from a specific list.

 Exclude companies from a specific List (or Lists) from your selection.